rackerlabs/support-how-to/content/how-to/cloud-servers/install-an-ssl-certificate/index.md

     SSL is now enabled for your custom domain.

-### Reload or restart the web server

-After you have installed the SSL certificate, you should reload the web server service.
-This section describes the steps to restart Apache and Nginx.

-When you are making changes to Apache, you have two different options for your changes to work: to restart the service or to reload the service.
-A restart should be necessary only if you are adding or removing modules (such as the ``ssl_module``).
-Because restarting a service takes some time to come back up, we recommend that you use the reload option.

-#### Reload Apache

-To reload Apache, run the following command:

-**CentOS 7.x and later**

-    # systemctl reload httpd

-**CentOS 6.x and earlier**

-    # service httpd reload

-**The Ubuntu operating system**

-    # /etc/init.d/apache2 reload

-#### Restart Apache

-To restart your Apache web server, run the following command:

-    # /etc/init.d/httpd restart
-    or
-    # /etc/init.d/apache2 restart

-#### Restart Nginx

-To restart Nginx, run the following command:

-        sudo /etc/init.d/nginx restart

 ### Test the certificate

 The best way to test a certificate is to use a third-party tool like the